lefosg/my-malloc-free/README.md

 ### Tradeoff

 1. By this solution we introduce external fragmentation of the order of 32 bytes.
 If we have mulitple big allocations (>128KB), we have to store many small headers.
-When we later free them, the heap will end up containing small free blocks here and there.
+When we later free them, the heap will end up containing small free blocks here and there (but they may be coalesced).

 2. Linear time to find if a pointer was mmap'd